-Written permission must be obtained from the student before releasing an education record, unless the request for release fits certain exceptions.
-The section "Release of Student Education Records" summarizes these exceptions.

-One exception, for which written permission from the student is not generally required, is the release of directory information.
+- Written permission must be obtained from the student before releasing an education record, unless the request for release fits certain exceptions.
+The section "Release of Student Education Records" summarizes these exceptions. - One exception, for which written permission from the student is not generally required, is the release of directory information.
 To complicate matters, however, there is an exception to this exception.
-Students may request that the Registrar keep all or part of the directory information restricted from release.
-Directory information in a restricted record may not be released without written permission from the student, unless the request for release fits certain exceptions (discussed later).
+Students may request that the Office of Enrollment Services keep all or part of the directory information restricted from release.
+Requests are processed through each students individual e_Campus Self Service Access. - Directory information in a restricted record may not be released without written permission from the student, unless the request for release fits certain exceptions.